joshbegley/nyt-latest/README.md

 `The president often expresses an open desire for aggressive law enforcement and harsh tactics when protests originate from the political left.`\
 https://nytimes.com/2025/06/09/us/trump-la-riots-protests.html

-**Pentagon Mobilizes 700 Marines to Join Federal Response in Los Angeles**\
+**Trump Administration More Than Doubles Federal Deployments to Los Angeles**\
-`The move, along with a doubling of National Guard troops, came even as President Trump said the protests were under control and Gov. Gavin Newsom condemned the Marine deployment as a “provocation.”`\
+`The Pentagon mobilized 700 Marines and 2,000 more National Guard troops even as the president said the situation was “under control.”
+Gov. Gavin Newsom condemned the escalating response.`\
 https://nytimes.com/2025/06/09/us/politics/trump-pentagon-marines-protests.html

 **This Is What Autocracy Looks Like**\